MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 </View>
 ```

 Notice that you don't need to use a closing tag for `DisplayWeather` since it doesn't have any children.
-You do need to use /> to 'self close' this tag.
+You do need to use /> to 'self-close' this tag.

 Challenge: